xcp-ng/xcp/create-install-image/README.md

     - ...
   * file diffs:
    * kernel modules differ (!)
-   * mock leaves a "mockbuild" user and "mock" group behind
    * /etc/issue
-   * /etc/localtime points to Paris not UTC
    * host contamination:
-     * hostname leaks into $B/etc/hosts
      * ~~$B/etc/multipath.conf.disabled~~: not really, comes from BuildRequires
   * metadata diffs
     * removed locale files are not flagged as missing in CH8C install.img by "rpm -V", not clear now they achieved this